45

 Back to auction

-The most sought-after jewels of the René Boivin house remain the creations that were created in the 1920s.
-Indeed, following the premature death of her husband, Jeanne Boivin took over the management of the company| at the same time she hired the young designer Suzanne
+The most sought-after pieces from the René Boivin house remain the creations that emerged from the 1920s onwards.
+Indeed, following the untimely death of her husband, Jeanne Boivin took over the management of the company; at the same time, she hired the young designer Suzanne

-Belperron, who had just graduated from the Ecole des Beaux-Arts and had won first prize in the Decorative Arts competition.
-The two women were responsible for a new direction in Boivin creations, with a taste and sensitivity that were undoubtedly more feminine, with less geometric and angular compositions, celebrating curves and round shapes.
-This collaboration allowed the Boivin house to take a new direction, the impetus of which was renewed by the arrival of Juliette Moutard who succeeded Suzanne Belperron in 1931 and remained in the service of Jeanne Boivin until 1970, when Juliette
+Belperron, a recent graduate of the École des Beaux-Arts who had won first prize in the Arts Décoratifs competition.
+The two women were responsible for a new direction in Boivin’s designs, with a style and sensibility that was undoubtedly more feminine, featuring less geometric and angular compositions, and celebrating curves and rounded forms.
+This collaboration enabled the Boivin house to take off once more, with fresh impetus provided by the arrival of Juliette Moutard, who succeeded Suzanne Belperron in 1931 and remained in Jeanne Boivin’s service until 1970, when Juliette